Washington and Lee University

 You can contact the Men's Wrestling Head Coach Nathan Shearer at 540-458-8683 email@example.com or by filling out the recruitment questionnaire.

-Washington and Lee University (Washington and Lee or W&L) is a private liberal arts university in Lexington, Virginia, United States.
-Washington and Lee's 325-acre campus sits at the edge of Lexington and abuts the campus of the Virginia Military Institute (founded 1839) in the Shenandoah Valley region along the Shenandoah River of the western part of the Commonwealth of Virginia between the Blue Ridge Mountains and the Allegheny Mountains in the eastern ranges of the Appalachian Mountains.
-The campus is approximately 50 miles (80 km) northeast from Roanoke, 140 miles (225 km) west from the state capital of Richmond, and 180 miles (290 km) inland southwest from the national capital at Washington, D.C..
-Washington and Lee was founded in 1749 as a small classical school named Augusta Academy (later renamed Liberty Hall Academy) by Scots-Irish Presbyterian pioneers, though the University has never claimed any sectarian affiliation.
-In 1796, shortly before the end of his second term as President of the United States, George Washington endowed the struggling academy with a gift of stock, one of the largest gifts to an educational institution at that time.
-In gratitude, the school was renamed for the commander of the Continental Army in the American Revolutionary War (1775-1783), president at the Federal Constitutional Convention meeting in Philadelphia during the summer of 1787, framer of the American Constitution, and the first President of the United States (1789-1797).
-Eight decades later, in 1865, shortly after his April 9 surrender to Lt.
-Gen. Ulysses S. Grant commander of the Union Armies at Appomattox Court House in central Virginia, former Confederate States Army General-in-Chief Robert E. Lee (1807-1870), was called and served as president of the college for five years until his death in October 1870, when the college was thereafter renamed the "Washington and Lee University".
-Washington and Lee is the ninth-oldest institution of higher learning in the United States and the second-oldest in the Commonwealth of Virginia (next to the College of William and Mary founded 1693 in the former colonial capital of Williamsburg, Virginia).
-It is also one of the oldest institutions of higher education in the American South.
-The University consists of three academic units: The College itself; the Williams School of Commerce, Economics and Politics; and the School of Law.
-The University hosts 24 intercollegiate athletic teams which compete as part of the Old Dominion Athletic Conference of the National Collegiate Athletic Association (NCAA's Division III).
+Washington and Lee University (Washington and Lee or W&L) is a private liberal arts university in Lexington, Virginia.
+Established in 1749, the university is a colonial-era college and the ninth-oldest institution of higher learning in the United States.
+Washington and Lee's 325-acre campus sits at the edge of Lexington and abuts the campus of the Virginia Military Institute in the Shenandoah Valley region between the Blue Ridge Mountains and the Allegheny Mountains.
+The campus is approximately 50 miles (80 km) northeast from Roanoke, 140 miles (225 km) west from the state capital of Richmond, and 180 miles (290 km) inland southwest from the national capital at Washington, D.C.
+Washington and Lee was originally founded as a small classical school named Augusta Academy (later renamed Liberty Hall Academy) by Scots-Irish Presbyterian pioneers, though the University has never claimed any sectarian affiliation.
+In 1796, shortly before the end of his second term as American President, George Washington endowed the struggling academy with a gift of stock, one of the largest gifts to an educational institution at that time.
+In gratitude, the school was renamed for the commander of the Continental Army in the American Revolutionary War (1775-1783), president at the Federal Constitutional Convention meeting in Philadelphia (summer of 1787), framer of the American Constitution (1787-1788), and the first President of the United States (1789-1797).
+In 1865, shortly after his April 9 surrender to Lt.
+Gen. Ulysses S. Grant commander of the Union Armies, former Confederate States Army General-in-Chief Robert E. Lee (1807-1870), was called and served as president of the college for five years until his death in 1870, when the college was thereafter renamed the "Washington and Lee University".
+One of the oldest institutions of higher education in the American South, W&L is the second-oldest in the Commonwealth of Virginia (next to the College of William and Mary, founded in 1693).
+The University consists of three academic units: The College itself; the Williams School of Commerce, Economics, and Politics; and the School of Law.
+The University hosts 24 intercollegiate varsity athletic teams which compete as part of the Old Dominion Athletic Conference of the National Collegiate Athletic Association (NCAA's Division III).